vonw/integrated-cloud-observatory-data-access/README.md

 # Access to TONe Integrated Cloud Observatory data repos

-This repo contains a [tutorial notebook](tutorials/tutorial_tone_ico_data_access.ipynb) and the definition of a Python virtual environment (.python-verions, pyproject.toml, uv.lock) for accessing data repos from the Troll Observing Network's Integrated Cloud Observatory.
+This repo contains a [tutorial notebook](tutorial_tone_ico_data_access.ipynb) and the definition of a Python virtual environment (.python-verions, pyproject.toml, uv.lock) for accessing data repos from the Troll Observing Network's Integrated Cloud Observatory.

-## 1) Create a reproducible Python virtual environment on your local computer
+## STEP 1) Create a reproducible Python virtual environment on your local computer

 ### Install [the uv package manager](https://docs.astral.sh/uv/getting-started/installation/)